 Technical Innovation to Mitigate Greenhouse Gas Emissions

 Climate change driven by greenhouse gas emissions is an existential threat and a defining challenge of the world today.
-PARC’s Cleantech program is focused on attacking this problem at the source.
+Our Cleantech program is focused on attacking this problem at the source.

 We are tackling this challenge by developing technologies to enable a zero-carbon future, while overcoming technical and non-technical barriers to deployment.
-The mission of this venture – one of Xerox’s major innovation pillars – is to meaningfully reduce global greenhouse gas emissions by harvesting a portfolio of well-differentiated technology while generating significant long-term business value.
+Our mission is to meaningfully reduce global greenhouse gas emissions by harvesting a portfolio of well-differentiated technology while generating significant long-term business value.

 Technology plays a critical role in the global effort to limit the impact of climate change.
 In the past few decades, solar and wind power, electric and hydrogen vehicles, efficient appliances and smart thermostats, and many other technologies have started us on the road to a carbon-free future.
 But this is only the beginning.